mebble/burl/README.md

 In the Cypress runner, select the test file you want to run.
 This test will be run in a Cypress-controlled browser.
 Then as you update your tests and the corresponding application code, you can re-run the tests from the Cypress browser.

-Before committing your code, run all the tests of the application
+You can also run the Cypress tests in headless mode:

 ```bash
 yarn cypress:run